Gabrielle Solis: Season 1

 In the pilot episode, Gabrielle is unhappy with her marriage to Carlos, whose priority is work.
 She is shown to be extremely lonely while Carlos is money-minded and oblivious to her unhappiness.
-To keep herself entertained, she has an affair with John Rowland (Jesse Metcalfe), her teenage gardener.
+To keep herself entertained, she has an extramaterial affair with John Rowland (Jesse Metcalfe), her teenage gardener.
 Carlos suspects that Gabrielle is being unfaithful and he enlists the help of his mother, Juanita "Mama" Solis (Lupe Ontiveros).
 Mama Solis catches Gabrielle and John having sex and takes a photograph to document Gabrielle's betrayal.
 However, while fleeing the house, she is hit by a car driven by Andrew Van de Kamp, and Gabrielle is able to dispose of the evidence against her.
-Mama Solis falls into a coma as a result of the accident and dies a few months later without having the opportunity to tell Carlos about Gabrielle's affair.
-Gabrielle and John end the affair after his mother Helen (Kathryn Harrold) and Susan discover it.
-Soon after, Carlos is arrested for importing goods made by slave labor.
+Mama Solis falls into a coma and dies a few months later without having the opportunity to tell Carlos about Gabrielle's affair.
+Gabrielle and John end the affair after Susan and Helen (Kathryn Harrold), John's mother, find out about it.
+Soon after, Carlos is indicted for importing goods made by slave labor.
 The government freezes the Solis' bank accounts, forcing Gabrielle to perform low-wage modeling jobs to pay bills.
 Carlos is eventually released under house arrest while awaiting trial, during which time the couple faces several financial crises.

 Carlos continually asks Gabrielle for a child, as well as a post-nuptial agreement that she will not divorce him while he is in jail.
 After Carlos physically forces Gabrielle to sign the documents, she reignites her affair with John.
 Later, Gabrielle discovers that she is pregnant and is unsure of who the father is.
 John hopes to help take care of the baby, but Gabrielle tells him she will only acknowledge Carlos as the father.
 Later, Gabrielle finds out that Carlos had tampered with her birth control in order to orchestrate her pregnancy.
 While Carlos is facing a separate trial for assaulting two different gay men he mistook for being Gabrielle's lovers (the first being a cable repairman who slipped in their bathroom after interrupting a tryst between Gabrielle and John, the second being John's roommate Justin), John admits to his affair with Gabrielle.
 Carlos attempts to attack John in court, and is subsequently convicted for hate crimes.